treehouses/treehouses.github.io/pages/vi/github-issues.md

 2. Navigate to the page you changed in your fork of the GitHub repository
 3. Copy the URL in your browser and paste it in the field on <https://raw.githack.com>
 4. Select the Development URL
-5. Add ```#!``` after the forward slash proceeding your branch name, this will show the markdown in presentation mode rather than as raw markdown.
+5. Add `#!` after the forward slash proceeding your branch name, this will show the markdown in presentation mode rather than as raw markdown.

-Raw.githack makes it easy to see what the page will look like if your branch is merged, so don't forget to include a raw.githack link in your next step, the pull request.
+Raw.githack makes it easy to see what the page will look like if your branch is merged, so don't forget to include a raw.githack link in your pull request.

 ## Create a Pull Request
 If you login to your own fork of OLE on Github, GitHub will notice that you recently pushed a new branch.
 The fork can be found via `https://github.com/YourUsername/YourUsername.github.io`, replacing YourUsername with your own details.
 Press the green button that says Compare & pull request.
 In this new page, give the PR a title and description.
 Once you are done with filling out these forms, submit the pull request by clicking on the green create pull request button.